git-ogawa/setup_kube_cluster/docs/setup_cluster.md

 # Requirements
 The machine where the playbooks will be run

-- [Ansible kubernets.core modules](https://galaxy.ansible.com/kubernetes/core?extIdCarryOver=true&sc_cid=701f2000001OH6uAAG) must be installed on machine running the playbook.
+- [Ansible kubernetes.core modules](https://galaxy.ansible.com/kubernetes/core?extIdCarryOver=true&sc_cid=701f2000001OH6uAAG) must be installed on machine running the playbook.
 If you don't install yet, install with `ansible-galaxy collection install kubernetes.core`.

 Target nodes

-- At least one instance for contorol-plane is required.
+- At least one instance for control-plane is required.
 The number of worker node is optional.
 - Instance type have to be more than 2 GiB RAM and 2 vCPU. ([Requirements](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#before-you-begin))
 - Check that [the required ports](https://kubernetes.io/docs/reference/ports-and-protocols/) are open in security group.
 - It is recommended that more than 10 GB of storage.